Imran4424/Machine-Learning-Models/README.md

 $$

 where,
-T is the total number of decision tress in the forest
+T is the total number of decision trees in the forest
-$y_i$ is the prediction from the i-th tree
+$y_i$ is the prediction from the i-th Decision Tree Model
 $\hat{y}$ is the final prediction of the random forest

 ### Neural Network